UPB-FILS-MA/upb-fils-ma.github.io/docs/lab/lab04/lab04.md

 ![PWMRP2040](images/pwm_rp2040_example.png)

 On RP2040, all GPIO pins support PWM.
-Every 2 pins share a PWM slice, and each one of them is on a separate channel.
+Every two pins share a PWM slice, and each one of them is on a separate channel.

 ![RP2040PWMPins](images/pwm_rp2040_pins.png)